 Massie assumes that the British army were neutral referees there to impose peace.
 Of course, peace can’t be imposed; it is a feeling that comes from within rather than without.
 Neither were the British army neutral referees.
 They were active participants.
 The British army’s presence was a root source of conflict.

-Britain’s very presence (or rule) was preventing peace in the eyes of the IRA and the Left.
-Fintan O’Toole described the British army as having entered the arena with a “colonial mentality, viewing Northern Ireland as another field for the operations it had run in Malaya, Kenya, Aden and Cyprus and identifying Catholics as the suspect population”; this approach only served to affirm for the IRA their anti-imperialist narrative.
+Britain’s very presence (or rule) was prolonging conflict and preventing peace in not merely the eyes of the IRA.
+Fintan O’Toole, an opponent of the IRA, described the British army as having entered the arena with a “colonial mentality, viewing Northern Ireland as another field for the operations it had run in Malaya, Kenya, Aden and Cyprus and identifying Catholics as the suspect population”; this approach only served to provide affirmation for the anti-imperialist narrative of the IRA.

 I think it also slightly unfair for Massie to single out McDonnell for allegedly “opposing the peace-process”.
 The insinuation in that statement is that McDonnell was anti-peace, despite McDonnell’s own statement from a Bloody Sunday commemoration in 1998 (actually quoted by Massie) making clear he sought it.

 McDonnell was very explicit in that statement that he advocated peace; at the time, he just envisaged a different route or solution to getting there.
 In other words, he viewed the roots, terms and narratives of the conflict differently to how Massie views them and would have, in accordance with that perspective, preferred an alternative process to the one travelled by the establishment.

 It could similarly be argued that if Britain actually prioritised immediate and unconditional peace over its interests and corresponding monopoly on violence, it would not have bothered defending or enforcing its position by force either for three decades, but, like the IRA, it too engaged in violence whilst simultaneously asserting that it sought peace.